mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 ### Application Settings

-The Hops settings that control how hops runs on an application level.
+The Hops settings control how hops runs on an application level.
 It is available through the Grasshopper File pulldown > Preferences.

 <img src="{{ site.baseurl }}/images/gh-hops-preferences.jpg">{: .img-center  width="60%"}

 * **Hops-Compute server URL** - List the IP address or URL of any remote machines or Compute servers.
 * **Max Concurrent requests** - Used to limit the number of active requests in asynchronous situations.
-This way hops does nto make thousands of requests while the original request is being processed.
+This way hops doesn't make thousands of requests while the original request is being processed.
 * **Clear Hops Memory cache** - Clears all previously stored solutions from memory.
 * **Hide Rhino.Compute Console Window** - Hops will solve in the background, but showing the window can be helpful for troubleshooting.
 * **Launch Local Rhino.COmpute at Start** - Use this for remote machines when Compute needs to start before any requests are sent.
 * **Child Process Count** - Used to limit the number of requests for additional parallel processes.
-May want to set this to the number of cores avilable.
+May want to set this to the number of cores available.

 ### Component Settings